DanielGarciaAcebo/ledgerflow/README.md

 It does not require:

-* A server.
+- A server.
-* An external database.
+- An external database.
-* An internet connection.
+- An internet connection.
-* A cloud account.
+- A cloud account.

 Imported financial files and saved classifications remain on the user's computer.

-## Planned improvements

-* Improve the final Excel formatting.
-* Add a classification summary screen.
-* Add an interface for editing saved classifications.
-* Improve import validation and error messages.
-* Add support for additional spreadsheet formats.
-* Add Windows builds.
-* Add automated tests.
-* Add continuous integration for release builds.
-* Build broadly compatible Linux packages in an older Linux environment.

 ## Development notes

-Activate the virtual environment before working on the project:
+Activate the virtual environment before working on the Linux version:

 ```bash
 source .venv/bin/activate